VegaL101/AWS-EC2-instance-deployment-/README.md

 ##

 Next we give all the privileges in this database to the user we just created.
-We do this by typing: GRANT ALL PRIVILEGES ON wp.* TO 'wp_user'@localhost;
+We do this by typing: GRANT ALL PRIVILEGES ON wp.* TO 'wp_user'@localhost; <br> After this we should be done with making configurations for mysql server so we wold 'ctrl' and 'd' to exit of the mysql prompt

 ![all priviliges of wp to user](https://github.com/user-attachments/assets/9ab53862-fb5f-4b8b-84fc-3159d1a85d9e)